 The Antiquarian Booksellers' Association of America was founded in 1949 to promote interest in rare and antiquarian books and book collecting, and to foster collegial relations.
 We strive to maintain the highest standards in the trade.
 All members agree to abide by the ABAA's Code of Ethics.
 While our members sell, buy, and appraise books and printed matter, our staff can assist you with finding a bookseller and with other trade-related matters.

 Demystifying Social Media “Social media” may very well be the single most pervasive yet misunderstood term of the last decade.
-I would be pointing out the obvious to say that over time, social media has fundamentally changed the way we interact; it has also raised the bar for businesses, altered... [ more ]
+I would be pointing out the obvious to say that over time, social media has fundamentally changed the way we interact; it has also raised the bar for businesses, altered the way we construct communities and discussion, and given birth to some pretty cryptic lingo (be warned: LOL does not ... [ more ]

 The 38th Annual Boston International Antiquarian Book Fair returns to the Hynes Convention Center from November 14-16, 2014.
 For more information, please visit bostonbookfair.com.

 November 14th, 2014 - November 16th, 2014learn more >